macthecadillac/vimdo/README.md

 # VimDo -- Asynchronous Executor

-A configurable plugin to execute external commands in the built-in terminal based on file type.
+A configurable plugin to execute external commands asynchronously.
 This is a rewrite of an unpublished plugin I wrote before async was around.
-The old incarnation was written in a mixture of python and shell to bypass the inability of vim to launch processes off the main thread, a situation that has since been ameliorated by the launch of neovim.

 ## Demo